Gile987/synth/GETTING_STARTED.md

 **Usage:** The envelope auto-triggers in a continuous loop (attack → decay → sustain → release).
 For rhythmic patterns, connect a Sequencer `gate` to ADSR `gate`.
 Connect ADSR output to:
 - VCA `cv` for shaped amplitude (most common)
 - Filter `cutoff` for envelope filter effects (like wah-wah)
+- Noise `level` for pulsing or swelling noise textures
 - Oscillator `frequency` for pitch sweeps

 **Presets:**